 Worldwide ecommerce sales will almost double in the next four years.
-Statista anticipates a 246% increase in worldwide ecommerce sales, from $1.3 trillion in 2014 to $4.5 trillion in 2021.
+Statista anticipates a 246% increase, from $1.3 trillion in 2014 to $4.5 trillion in 2021.

 Sales from the rest of the world are growing so quickly that the United States’ share of global retail ecommerce sales is steadily falling.

 Western continents are expected to make up only 16.9% of global ecommerce sales by 2020, with Asia taking the lion's share.
 And according to Business.com, China is already the largest ecommerce market by far at $672 billion, almost double the United States.

 China’s off-the-charts growth forecasts that their total ecommerce sales are expected to double in three years, adding $1 trillion.

 As the world’s markets converge, ecommerce must adapt to borderless commerce to stay competitive.

 Economist Pankaj Ghemawat wrote in the Harvard Business Review:

 “Business leaders are scrambling to adjust to a world few imagined possible just a year ago.
 The myth of a borderless world has come crashing down.
 Traditional pillars of open markets—the United States and the UK—are wobbling, and China is positioning itself as globalization’s staunchest defender.”